 To assist businesses in making this analysis, we have developed a free online questionnaire to enable companies to obtain a rapid, practical overview of their risks particularly in the event of ‘no deal’: this is available here: extranet.dechert.com/Brexit.

-- UK Government: How to prepare if the UK leaves the EU with no deal
+- UK Government: How to prepare if the UK leaves the EU with

 - UK White Paper: The future relationship between the United Kingdom and the European Union